smritimurali/academic-kickstart/content/home/volunteer_experience.md

   certificate_url = "files/cry.png"
   date_start = "2017-05-01"
   date_end = "2017-06-30"
+  description = """
-  description = "My work involved writing blog posts on how CRY has impacted lives at the grassroots.
-I wrote article on how a girl became a child rights ambassador in a child collective, how school enrollment campaign work and reports on child labor and marriages.
-I also worked on a social media campaign for a bike rally held against Child Labor."
+  My work involved writing blog posts on how CRY has impacted lives at the grassroots.
+  I wrote articles on how a girl became a child rights ambassador in a child collective, how school enrollment campaign work and reports on child labor and marriages.
+  I also worked on a social media campaign for a bike rally held against Child Labor.
+  """

   [[item]]
     organization = "Genesis, National Institute of Technology, Karnataka" organization_url = ""
     title = "Volunteer"
     url = ""
-    certificate_url = "genesis.png"
+    certificate_url = "files/genesis.png"
-    date_start = "2018-10-01"
+    date_start = "2013-07-31"
-    date_end = ""
+    date_end = "2014-05-01"
+    description = """
-    description = "Worked with children in a government school to improve their communication (spoken English), maths and art skills."
+    Worked with children in a Kannada medium government school to improve their communication skills especially spoken English.We also took classes for teaching children basic mathematics and conducted art and craft workshops for them.

+    """